saritasa-nest/saritasa-forge-admin/README.md

 ### Using Fluent API

-You can create your own implementaion of `IUploadFileStrategy` interface and pass it to `SetUploadFileStrategy` method.
+You can create your own implementaion of `IUploadFileStrategy` interface and pass it to `SetUploadFileStrategy` configuration method.

 This interface has methods `UploadFileAsync` that is calling when file is uploaded and `GetFileSource` that is calling when file should be displayed.